FamilySearch Updates Include VA Pension Cards, South American Records

 • Determine which counties/states your targeted location is bordering and search there for records as well.

 Have you found a disappearing person or long, lost relative?
-If so, share with us (in the comment section below) your story and how you finally tracked the elusive person down.
-Maybe your story will help others still searching for that missing ancestor!
+If so, share your story in the comment section below.
+How did you finally track down the elusive person?
+Maybe your story will help others still searching for a missing ancestor!

 More Gems on Finding Missing Ancestors

-How to Search Your Ancestors’ Other Spouses and Childrenmy ancestor in the newspaper news
+How to Search Your Ancestors’ Other Spouses and Children

 6 Sources that May Name Your Ancestors’ Parents